Russian political jokes

-Russian political jokes are a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and finally post-Soviet Russia.
+Russian political jokes are a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and post-Soviet Russia.
 In the Soviet period political jokes were a form of social protest, mocking and criticising leaders, the system and its ideology, myths and rites.

 Quite a few political themes can be found among other standard categories of Russian joke, most notably Rabinovich jokes and Radio Yerevan.

-Imperial Russia
+Russian Empire

 In Imperial Russia, most political jokes were of the polite variety that circulated in educated society.
 Few of the political jokes of the time are recorded, but some were printed in a 1904 German anthology.